FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 - Any structure which produces a resource is a bonus giver.
 - Any structure consuming a resource is a bonus receiver.
-  - Mass production structures are also bonus receivers in a certain case
+  - Mass production structures are bonus receivers when placed beside Energy Production structures
 - Mass/Energy Storage are bonus giver to their respective resource-producing structure.
 - Doubling the number of bonus givers next to a bonus receiver doubles adjacency bonus.